February 28th

 Meaning of the subhAShita:

 This birth went futile in worldly indulgences.
 Alas!
-A 'cintāmaṇi' has been traded at the price of glass by me.
+A 'cintāmaṇi' (precious stone) has been traded by me at the price of glass.

 Commentary: